 Unfortunately, the simple answer to this is yes.

-If you're under the assumption that the money carefully stored in your bank and savings accounts is safe and untouchable, think again.
+Money carefully stored in bank and savings accounts is not safe and untouchable, at least from the banks.

-Your financial institution has the right to move the money you hold with them around to pay off outstanding debts.
+Financial institutions have the right to move around the money they hold to pay off outstanding debts.

 You could feasibly call this stealing.

-In fact, it's somewhat similar to their right to hold a main credit cardholder liable for debts on an additional card.
-The two balances might look different to you but to your bank they're one and the same.
+In fact, it's somewhat similar to credit card providers' right to hold a main credit cardholder liable for debts on an additional card.
+The two balances might look different to the two cardholders but to the bank they're one and the same.

 The banks call it 'setting off' or 'combining accounts.'

 All banks have the right to set off by matching money to debts in this way and many use it.
 The precise nature of the house rules are set out in their terms and conditions.